 • Meal plan accommodations

-Once steps one through three are completed and the student is found eligible for disability support services, the student will receive accommodation letters.
+Once steps one through three are completed and the student is found eligible for Accessibility Services, the student will receive accommodation letters.
 It is the student's responsibility to share the accommodation letters with instructors.

 The Director of the Office of Accessibility will consult with your instructors on an as-needed basis to provide clarity regarding auxiliary supports/services and accommodations.
 The discussion focuses on the implementation of accommodations in the classroom.
 The nature of the disability is not disclosed and remains confidential.